oicr-gsi/shesmu/language.md

 It is currently disallowed in assignments in `Group` and `LeftJoin`.

+## Variables Gangs
+When grouping, it can be useful for have predefined sets of variables to use in a `By` clause for any given input format.
+A input format can define a _gang_ that defines a short-hand name of a set of variables to used in grouping together.
+The gang can then be used in the `By` of either a `Group` or `Pick` operation:

+    Olive
+      Where workflow == "BamQC 2.7+"
+      Pick Max timestamp By workflow, @patient_tissue_prep
+      Group
+        By @patient_tissue_prep
+        Into
+          paths = List path
+      Run prep_report With
+        memory = 4Gi,
+        file_name = "{@patient_tissue_prep}"
+        paths = paths;

+The gang, in this case, `patient_tissue_prep` defines a number of fields that can be grouped together in `By` clause, prefixed with an `@`.
+The gang can also be converted to an underscore delimited string:
+`"{@patient_tissue_prep}"`; the order of fields is defined by the input format.
+Additionally, the gang can be converted to a tuple `{@patient_tissue_prep}`.

+Note that gangs can be reused after the data has been reshaped.
+This is means it is possible to redefine the gangs in a nonsensical way.

 ## Expressions
 Shesmu has the following expressions, for lowest precedence to highest precedence.